KYYW: History

 The station went on air in 1938 on a local channel.
 Its former callsign KRBC was made up of the first letters of Reporter Broadcasting Company (RBC).
 RBC was an affiliate of the Abilene Reporter-News newspaper.
 In late 1940s, the station changed frequencies to 1470 with 5,000 watts days and 1,000 watts at night using a three tower directional antenna located north of Abilene.
 Studios were in a downtown hotel for many years.
 KRBC radio later moved in with KRBC-TV (channel 9) on south 14th street.

 KRBC was spun off to some of its shareholders (members of the Fox family) in 1986.
 They later acquired an FM in nearby Merkel, Texas, which is today's KHXS (102.7).
 Scion Shane Fox went on to found Maxagrid, a maker of ratings analysis software.
 He later owned many central Texas stations.

 KYYW changed formats from classic country to news/talk on Monday, March 1, 2010.
 The classic country format moved to sister station KSLI.
+This corresponded to the change in ownership from Gap West to Townsquare Media.

 On Thursday, November 26, 2020 at 12:30 a.m., translator K234DA signed on the air at 94.7 megahertz and began simulcasting 1470 AM.